-May 2019 was a month of mixed signals throughout most of the U.S. and global financial markets.
-After equity, bond, and commodity valuations fell in the fall of 2018 -especially during December-by a magnitude considered to be "correction levels" by most, they staged recoveries that were equally impressive in January, February, March, and April:
+June, in a very similar fashion to May, was a month of mixed signals throughout most of the U.S. and global financial markets.
+After equity, bond, and commodity valuations fell in the fall of 2018, to "correction levels" in December, they staged recoveries that were equally impressive, but suggest different futures for the economy:

-- The Dow Jones fell from 25,826 on December 3, 2018 to as low as 21,792 on December 24th before rallying throughout the first four months of 2019, getting back above 26,000 (closing at 26,430 at the end of April).
-It has since oscillated in a modest range, falling as low as 24,815 before rallying back above 26,000; - The 10-year Treasury yield, after peaking at 3.24% on November 8, 2018, has steadily fallen (2.1% at this writing).
-A more dovish Fed and lower economic growth are the headlines, but we maintain 'technology has killed inflation;' - WTI Crude Oil fell from >\$75 a barrel on October 2, 2018 to as low as \$42.53 on December 25th before rallying throughout the first four months of 2019 (>\$65 in April), before beginning a steady decline to the current price of \$52.
-WTI has now fallen to a price that coincides with a world economy that is slowing, and if it falls further it could dampen U.S. fracking activity in the coming months.
+- Equity markets signal stronger economy The Dow Jones fell from 25,826 on December 3, 2018 to as low as 21,792 on December 24th before rallying throughout the first four months of 2019, getting back above 26,000 by the end of April).
+It has since oscillated in a range, falling as low as 24,815 before rallying (closing at 26,599 at the end of June) and establishing a new all-time record close of 27,332 on July 12; - Debt markets signal weaker economy The 10-year Treasury yield, after peaking at 3.24% on November 8, 2018, has steadily fallen to as low as 1.96% on July 3rd (2.12% at this writing).
+Fed rate cuts and lower economic growth are the headlines, but we maintain 'technology has killed inflation;'

+WTI Crude Oil fell from >\$75 a barrel in October 2018 to as low as \$42.53 in December before rallying throughout the first four months of 2019 back above \$60.
+Then, in a manner not dissimilar from the equity markets, oil has oscillated in a range between \$52 and \$65.
+The current price coincides with a world economy that is still growing and is high enough encourage to ongoing U.S. fracking activity in the coming months.